alexch/codelikethis/public/lessons/tricks_of_the_trade/debugging.md

 Keep adding print statements until you find an anomaly; repeat until you find the source.

-> Don't forget to *remove* the tests after you've fixed the bug!
+> Don't forget to *remove* the print statements after you've fixed the bug!

 # Debugging with Print Statements